Call List

 The customer record must be active (not archived).
 Archived customers are permanently excluded from all call lists.

-The customer must have at least one past event (before today) where the schedule name includes “House Call.”
-This ensures the call list only shows customers who have previously received in-home visits, rather than every customer in the area.
+The customer must have at least one past house call on file: a past event (before today) where the schedule name includes “House Call.”
+This keeps the list focused on patients with an established in-home visit history.

 4. Due for a visit (cohort date check)